Home Spark

 • it offered much more flexibility when compared to hadoop -

-• unlike hadoop which relies on hdfs for storage, it can work with cloud storage options as well
+• unlike hadoop which relies on hdfs for storage, it can also work with cassandra, cloud storage options like s3, azure blob storage, etc

 • eventually, it became its own thing as it has much more features